Frequently Asked Questions

 Q: How do I register to vote?

-A: There are a number of ways you can register to vote, including downloading a form, in person, by mail, at PennDOT or at government agencies.
+A: There are a number of ways you can register to vote: register online, submit an online application, download a form, in person, by mail, at PennDOT or at other government agencies.
 Learn more about how to register to vote.
+Learn more about online voter registration.

 Q: How do I find my polling place?